Australia ready to join China-led bank, seeks clarity on governance

 The Wall Street Journal reported this week that China had proposed to forgo veto power at the AIIB to attract more countries to join the new bank.

-Chinese foreign ministry spokeswoman Hua Chunying said on Wednesday that each country's stake in the AIIB would decrease as new member countries are brought into the organisation.
+Chinese foreign ministry spokeswoman Hua Chunying said on Wednesday that each country's stake in the AIIB would decrease as new member countries are brought into the organization.

 She dismissed the notion that Beijing sought - or gave up - veto power as an "impossible proposition".